Military history of Thailand: Indochina Wars and communist insurgency (1945–1990)

+When the Laotian Civil War ended in 1975, the government of Laos began to persecute the Hmong-tribes, who fought alongside the United States in the Vietnam War.
+Vietnam participated in the persecution which led to thousands of Hmong fleeing to the United States and Thailand.

 The Communist victory in Vietnam further emboldened the Communist movement within Thailand.
 In 1976, Thai military personnel, police and others, were seen shooting at protesters at Thammasat University.
 Many were killed and many survivors were abused.
 This came to be known as the Thammasat University massacre.
 After this massacre and the repressive policies of Tanin Kraivixien sympathies for the movement increased, and by the late 1970s it was estimated that the movement had about 12,000 armed insurgents, mostly based in the northeast along the Laotian-Khmer border.
 Counter-insurgency campaigns by the Thai military meant that by the 1980s insurgent activities had been largely defeated.
-Meanwhile, the Vietnamese invasion of Cambodia in 1978 to remove the Pol Pot regime – tacitly supported by Thailand and China – brought the Vietnamese-Thailand conflict up to the Thai border, resulting in small border raids and incursions by Vietnamese against the remaining Khmer Rouge camps inside Thai territory, that lasted until 1988.
+Meanwhile, the Vietnamese invasion of Cambodia in 1978 to remove the Pol Pot regime – tacitly supported by Thailand and China – brought the Vietnamese-Thailand conflict up to the Thai border, resulting in small Vietnamese border raids in Thailand against the remaining Khmer Rouge camps inside Thai territory, that lasted until 1988.
 Thailand, meanwhile, with US support sponsored the creation of the Khmer People's National Liberation Front, which operated against the new Vietnamese-backed Cambodian government from 1979 onwards from bases inside Thailand.

-Similar small skirmishes emerged along the Thai-Laotian border in 1987–1988.
+Thai–Laotian Border War

+The Thai-Laotian border in 1987–1988 was a dispute over a map made by French surveyors in 1907 to mark the borders between Siam and French Indochina in the southern Luang Prabang Range.
+In 1987, Thailand invaded parts of Laos and secured 70% of the ground around Hill 1428, but Laos kept the high ground.
+Laos was reinforced by its communist ally Vietnam.
+The war ended with a ceasefire in 1988 and a return to the status-quo.
+Neither side won a decisive victory and kept occupying parts of the area.